danielsunzhongyuan/my_leetcode_in_python/Questions.md

 Merge two sorted linked lists and return it as a new list.
 The new list should be made by splicing together the nodes of the first two lists.

+26. remove-duplicates-from-sorted-array
+Given a sorted array nums, remove the duplicates in-place such that each element appear only once and return the new length.

+Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.

 27. remove-element
 Given an array and a value, remove all instances of that value in place and return the new length.
 Do not allocate extra space for another array, you must do this in place with constant memory.